Why gas and electric prices are rising

 Squeeze on wholesale gas prices around the world set to drive up household bills

-That would send household power bills in Britain soaring to £1,995 per annum at a time when the cost of living is already spiralling.
+That would send household power bills in Britain soaring close to £2,000 per annum at a time when the cost of living is already spiralling, with inflation expected to rise from its current level of 5.4 per cent to more than 6 per cent.

 The reason for the climbing price of energy is a squeeze on wholesale gas prices around the world that began to take hold in 2021, caused in part by the rapid pace of the economic bounceback after the outbreak of the coronavirus pandemic at the start of 2020 led to a year of historically low global energy consumption as businesses shut down and traffic came to a standstill.